camwestwood/xapi/recipes/vle/logout.md

 ```

 ### Verb
-Common entity identifier: VerbA

 Common entity identifier: VerbA, as defined on the [common structures](/common_structures.md#verba) page.

-This statement uses the [logged out](/vocabulary.md#verb) verb to describe the action of logging out of a platform.
+This Statement uses the [logged out](/vocabulary.md#verb) Verb to describe the action of logging out of a platform.

 ### Example: